 Anyone interested in completing a CON application must refer to the laws, rules, and guidelines pertaining to CON.
 These include:

 - The Current State Health Care Facilities Plan (SHCFP).

 Not all health care facilities or services are reviewable for Certificate of Need.
 The facilities and services subject to review include:

 - Ambulatory surgical facilities proposed for counties with populations less than 20,000

 - Inpatient chemical dependency facilities

-- Intermediate care facilities for persons with mental retardation or developmental disabilities (ICFs/MR or DD)
+- Intermediate care facilities for persons with intellectual disabilities or developmental disabilities (ICFs/MR or DD)

 Reviewable projects primarily involve large capital expenditures or expansions in bed capacity or services by the types of facilities previously listed above.
 Projects that require CON review include:

 - Changes in bed capacity of a facility through an increase in number, or relocation, of beds.

 - Addition of health services associated with annual operating expenses of $150,000 or more.